dharmab/skyeye/README.md

   * [1VSC](https://1stvsc.com/wing/)
   * [CVW8](https://virtualcvw8.com/)
   * @Frosty-nee
 * The _Ace Combat_ series by PROJECT ACES/Bandai Namco and _Project Wingman_ by Sector D2 are _massive_ influences on my interest in GCI/AWACS, and aviation in general.
-This project would not exist without the imapct of _Ace Combat 04: Shattered Skies_.
+This project would not exist without the impact of _Ace Combat 04: Shattered Skies_.
 * And of course, [_DCS World_](https://www.digitalcombatsimulator.com/en/) is produced by Eagle Dynamics.

 ## FAQ